How does it happen?

 Apart from the age of the young person, other factors that may contribute to developing the disease may include; overuse or too much physical activity.
 Your child’s heel pain may be caused by repeated stress on the heels (running and jumping activities), pressure on the back of the heel from too much standing or wearing poor-fitting shoes.
 This includes shoes that do not support or provide enough padding for your child’s feet.

-If you suspect your child has Sever’s disease you should seek assistance from your Podiatrist or Physiotherapist.
+If you suspect your child has Sever’s disease you should seek assistance from your podiatrist.
 In the meantime you should limit their participation in sporting activities to restrict the amount of damage to the growth plate.

-You should not encourage them to exercise or exercise through pain as this could cause further damage.
+You should not exercise or exercise through pain as this could cause further damage.

-Your Podiatrist or Physiotherapist will assist in diagnosing the injury and the extent of the damage.
+Your podiatrist will assist in diagnosing the injury and the extent of the damage.
 From this, they will develop a management plan which may include rest or activity modification, soft tissue treatment such as massage and stretching, correction of biomechanics through heel raises or orthoses and the progression through a series of specific strengthening exercises.